Wilson Jeremiah Moses

-Wilson Jeremiah Moses (born 1942) is an African-American historian.
-He is Professor of American History at Pennsylvania State University.
+Wilson Jeremiah Moses (1942-2024) was an African-American historian.
+He was Professor of American History at Pennsylvania State University.

 Career

-Wilson J. Moses obtained his A.B. and M.A. in British Literature at Wayne State University, and his Ph.D. in American Civilization at Brown University.
+Wilson J. Moses earned his A.B. and M.A. in British Literature at Wayne State University, and his Ph.D. in American Civilization at Brown University.
 He held the Walter L. Ferree professorship in the middle period of American History at Pennsylvania State University before that, and he currently is Professor Emeritus at Penn State.
 He has in the past held a series of posts at other American Universities: